Hurqalia/weather_map/README.md

   - A counter is displayed during loading scores.
 Wait until the panel displays and if some request fails a button will appears to reload the missing cells.
 Use it until the missing cells are recovered.
  - Show weather map by check point
   - Play all check points as a little animation
+ - Show cell detail on click
+ - Possible opacity cells relative to the score (set it in Weather Map Configurator)

 # Cells color
  - Blue : RES